MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-dist-target-runas-profiles.md

 ---
 ms.assetid: a5391300-c3da-472e-be02-98a1f64acb08
 title: Distribution and Targeting for Run As Accounts and Profiles
 description: This article describes how to target Run As accounts and configure profiles to monitor objects with minimal privileges.
 author: JYOTHIRMAISURI
 ms.author: magoedte
 manager: cfreemanwa
 ms.date: 11/15/2016
 ms.custom: na
-ms.prod: system-center-threshold
+ms.prod: system-center
 ms.technology: operations-manager
 ms.topic: article
 ---